joaquinOnSoft/OTExploreRedditImporter/README.md

 #### Reddit DocType

-We must add a new DocType tag under the **<DocTypes>** in Explore.Configuration.xml in order to identify Reddit as a new input/document type analyzed by Explore:
+We must add a new DocType tag under the **<DocTypes>** in **Explore.Configuration.xml** in order to identify 'Reddit' as a new input/document type analyzed by Explore:

 ```xml
   <DocTypes>